demisto/content/Packs/CommonScripts/Scripts/ExportAuditLogsToFile/README.md

-Uses the Demisto REST API integration to query the server audit trail logs, and return back a CSV or JSON file.
+Uses the Core REST API integration to query the server audit trail logs, and return back a CSV or JSON file.

 ## Script Data